 The following chart summarizes each class's legal status, effects on the mind, effects on the body and effects of overdose.
 The information in this chart is taken from Drugs of Abuse: A DEA Resource Guide (2017 Edition).
-The full-text is available online at: https://www.dea.gov/sites/default/files/2018-06/drug of abuse.pdf
+The full text is available online.